Thomas73951/fastHenryHelper/README.md

 There are three main workflows here with the following codenames:
 - Creating (and simulating) singular files - *SINGLE*
-- Creating a set of sweeps - *SWEEPS*
+- Creating a set of sweeps - *SWEEPS* - details [here](workflow-SWEEP.md)
-- Creating a mesh - *MESH*
+- Creating a mesh - *MESH* - details [here](workflow-MESH.md)

 For more information on workflows, firstly read the README in [fileGen](fileGen/).

 ## Setup

+> [!WARNING]
-> [!WARNING] While the Octave and Python scripts are generally compatible with both Windows and Linux, FastHenry2 is Windows only.
+> While the Octave and Python scripts are generally compatible with both Windows and Linux, FastHenry2 is Windows only.

 ### Prerequisites